graphql-java/graphql-java-page/src/pages/tutorials/getting-started-with-spring-boot.md

 Read the GraphQL Java [documentation](https://www.graphql-java.com/documentation/getting-started).

 ### More Spring for GraphQL examples
-See more examples in the [Spring for GraphQL GitHub repo](https://github.com/spring-projects/spring-graphql/tree/main/samples).
+See samples in the [1.0.x branch](https://github.com/spring-projects/spring-graphql/tree/1.0.x/samples), which will soon be [moved into](https://github.com/spring-projects/spring-graphql/issues/208) a separate repository.

 ### GitHub Discussions
 We also use [GitHub Discussions](https://github.com/graphql-java/graphql-java/discussions) for any questions or problems.